KDE/documentation-develop-kde-org/content/docs/configuration/introduction/_index.md

 ## KSharedConfig

-The [KSharedConfig](https://api.kde.org/frameworks/kconfig/html/classKSharedConfig.html) class is a reference counted pointer to a [KConfig](https://api.kde.org/frameworks/kconfig/html/classKConfig.html).
+The {{< module="kconfig" link="KSharedConfig" >}} class is a reference counted pointer to a {{< module="kconfig" link="KConfig" >}}.
 It thus provides a way to reference the same configuration object from multiple places in your application without the extra overhead of separate objects or concerns about synchronizing writes to disk even if the configuration object is updated from multiple code paths.

-Accessing a [KSharedConfig](https://api.kde.org/frameworks/kconfig/html/classKSharedConfig.html) object is as easy as this:
+Accessing a {{< module="kconfig" link="KSharedConfig" >}} object is as easy as this:

 ```cpp
 KSharedConfigPtr config = KSharedConfig::openConfig("ksomefilerc");